Blake-C/wp-foundation-six/README.md

 The default packages are installed using the most recent versions, you can change this if needed by uninstalling and reinstalled the package to set the version number.
 Otherwise you can open up the composer.json file and manually set the version number needed.

 If you need to include premium plugins in your project that are not listed in the public WordPress plugin directory, then you can either host your own repo of premium plugins and include the path in the composer.json file as long as the project is private on GitHub or wherever you keep your shared code.
-Alternatively, you can just commit the premium plugin into the project, once again only if your project is private.
+Alternatively, you can just commit the premium plugins into the project, once again only if your project is private.
 If your project is not private to your team then do not keep premium plugins pathed or within the project.
 You will need to find a different means of storing/sharing premium plugins with your team.
 You will be subject to the terms and conditions of the premium plugins and your use of them.

 ## Working with JavaScript

 This section is only relevant if you intend to use the built in wp-foundation-six base theme.

-The base theme included in this project comes with the [Gulp](http://gulpjs.com/) task manager that will run a [Webpack](https://webpack.github.io/) task that will use [Babel](https://babeljs.io/) to transpile [ES2015](https://babeljs.io/docs/learn-es2015/) code.
-This means you can use the ES2015 ```import``` way of including modules into your project.
+The base theme includes the [Gulp](http://gulpjs.com/) task manager that will run a [Webpack](https://webpack.github.io/) task that will use [Babel](https://babeljs.io/) to transpile [ES6/ES2015](https://babeljs.io/docs/learn-es2015/) into ES5.
+This means you can use ES2015 ```import``` to include modules into your project.

-jQuery has been set as a global script because of the use of third party WordPress plugins.
-Since we never know when a required WordPress plugin will need the use of jQuery we need to leave it in the global scope.
-When using jQuery within your custom scripts you do not need to ```import``` it in.
-You can use the ```$``` as you normally would.
+jQuery has been set as a global script for third party WordPress plugins.
+Since we never know when a WordPress plugin will require jQuery we need to leave it in the global/window scope.
+When using jQuery within your custom scripts you do not need to ```import``` it in, you can use the ```$``` as you normally would.

-The scripts that run through the Gulp task will also be subject to [ESLint](http://eslint.org/) for code quality control.
+The scripts that run through the Gulp tasks will also be subject to [ESLint](http://eslint.org/) for code quality control.
 This is to keep the project scripts within a set standard for the development team and to catch any errors before the projects goes to production.

 To require a new JavaScript package use [NPM](https://www.npmjs.com/) to install it: